-Depending on the RF signals acquired from the accelerating structures and the set-point specified by the user, the fast feedback loop controls the properties of the RF signal, which is later used to drive the Klystrons.
+The cavity field is stabilized based on the RF signals acquired from the accelerating structures and the set-point specified by the user.
+The fast feedback loop controls the properties of the RF signal, by applying a drive signal to the high power amplifiers (e.g. Klystrons).